Slobork/icecubo/readme.txt

 == Changelog ==

+= 1.1.3 - 2023-08-17 =
+Fix: After the recent update, some templates were left with no padding at the bottom on the "main" tag
+Update: Set headings with fluid spacing and target adequate classes.
+Now, !important is removed so that it can be overwritten from the UI

 = 1.1.2 - 2023-08-09 =
-Fix: Heading's spacing.
+Fix: Headings' spacing.
 Moved its styling to theme.json, but the downside is that it cannot be overwritten from UI.

 = 1.1.1 - 2023-08-09 =
 * Fix: Rename "page-alike*" templates.
 It started to produce "No found" error.
 This is probably due to the WordPress naming conventions.
 These template names finish with "alike-page", now.